Sending Rails Application Logs to Logstash over UDP

 For further reference you can find a working example of a Rails application using Logstash Logging as detailed in this guide over on GitHub.

-Add your email below to get notified when I publish new content.
+Add your email below to get notified when I publish new posts.